It’s achievements in a CV that set you apart from others …

 Adding details of the achievements you’re most proud of is important.
 These are things you’ll be able to confidently discuss in an interview and not seem like you’re bragging.

-Whether it’s your personal blog, website, article, white paper, research, case study or anything you’re directly responsible for.
-Make sure you detail it on your CV.
-These showcase your expertise, passion, abilities in a way like no other and employers love seeing where you’ve put yourself out there, going beyond the 9-5 of work practising your craft or showcasing your talent.
+Whether it’s your personal blog, website, article, white paper, industry research, conference speaking, or anything you’re directly responsible for.
+Make sure you detail them in your CV.
+These showcase your expertise, passion and abilities in a way like no other.
+Employers love seeing where you’ve put yourself out there, going beyond the 9-5 of work practising your craft or showcasing your talent.
 You can also add hyperlinks to this work within the text of your CV.

 After adding your achievements, each of your jobs listed on your CV will end up looking something like this: